 This property is part of our Hilton Western Portfolio and is subject to a master lease acquired by iStar in 1997.
+In January 2017, Hilton Worldwide Holdings Inc. announced that it had completed a spinoff of Park Hotels & Resorts Inc. (NYSE: PK).
+We have amended the master lease to substitute a wholly owned subsidiary of Park Hotels & Resorts Inc. as the guarantor of the tenant's obligations under the master lease.
 We own the land and the improvements at this property.
 Under the master lease, the tenant has the right to purchase this hotel at fair market value if the hotel suffers a major casualty or condemnation event, as defined in the master lease.
 See "Risk Factors-Risks Related to Our Portfolio and Our Business-Our master lease relating to five hotel properties and our GNL relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our land in certain circumstances."

-Property Lease
+P Property Lease

-Address: 255 S. West Temple, Salt Lake City,

-UT Tenant: HLT Operate DTWC LLC
+Address: 255 S. West Temple, Salt Lake City, UT Tenant: HLT Operate DTWC LI

 MSA: Salt Lake City Guarantor: Park Intermediate Holdings LLC

-Property Type: Hotel Lease Commencement Date: 8/1/199
+Property Type: Hotel Lease Commencement Date: 8/1/19

-Units / Keys: 499 Expiration Date: 12/31/202
+Units / Keys: 499 Expiration Date: 12/31/20

-Square Feet: 425,000 Original Term: 30 yrs (9 yrs remaining
+Square Feet: 425,000 Original Term: 30 yrs (9 yrs remainin

 Occupancy: 73% Tenant Extension Options: Two 5-year option

-Year Built / Major Reno Date: 1983 / 2012 Ĩ 5 1
+Year Built / Major Reno Date: 1983 / 2012

-, Contractual Rent Percentage rent equal to 7.5% of the positive difference
+- Contractual RentPercentage rent equal to 7.5% of the positive difference

-b etween the aggregate operatin
+between the aggregate operati

-Escalations or revenue of th
+Escalations or revenue of t

-hotels and the aggregate bas
+hotel and the approximate

-Percentage Rent: operating revenu
+Percentage Rent: \$20.7 million ba

-of the hotel
+operating revenue of the ho

-Underlying Property NOI: \$10.0M In Place Base Rent (Annualized): \$2.71
+Underlying Property NOI: \$10.0M In Place Base Rent (Annualized): \$2.7

-Ground Rent Coverage: TTM Additional Rent: \$0.51
+Ground Rent Coverage: 3.73x TTM Additional Rent: \$0.5

-Total Cash Rent: \$3.21
+Ü Total Cash Rent: \$3.2

-Total GAAP Rent: \$3.21
+Total GAAP Rent: \$3.2